esphome/esphome-docs/components/cover/template.rst

   of hiding one of them.
 Defaults to ``false``.
 - **has_position** (*Optional*, boolean): Whether this cover will publish its position as a floating point number.
   By default (``false``), the cover only publishes OPEN/CLOSED position.
   By setting this to true you can also send any position in between using the publish action.
+  Parameter useless if you set the POSITION_ACTION
 - **tilt_action** (*Optional*, :ref:`Action <config-action>`): The action that should
   be performed when the remote (like Home Assistant's frontend) requests the cover be set to a specific tilt position.